Broadening-Horizons-7/website_zola/content/program/schedule.md

 &#9888; Latest program changes

+- **2025-02-11**: Please note that until further announcements, talks in Room 107 will be moved in Room 110 due to technical issues.
 - **2025-02-12**: The talk by Sarvenaz Parsa, scheduled for 15:30 on Wednesday, will be delivered remotely.
 </div>